 The program provides an introduction to Cultivating Your Farm’s Future – a workbook for Farm Succession Planning in Wisconsin, developed by the University of Wisconsin-Madison Division of Extension.
-The workbook is designed to help farm families evaluate their current situation, think about what they want to do, and give them action steps to move forward.
-Where are you now, where do you want to be, and how do you get there?
+The workbook is designed to help farm families evaluate their current situation, think about what they want to do, and give them action steps to move forward with a three-step process: Where are you now, where do you want to be, and how do you get there?
 The materials are supported through funding from the U.S. Department of Agriculture, National Institutes of Food and Agriculture.

 The program workshop session offers a format based on short presentations by local/regional professionals which introduce resources and tools for starting or moving ahead with your farm succession plans such as: